deconf/Analytics-Insights/readme.txt

 == Changelog ==

+= 5.7.8 (2022.10.06) =
+* Bug Fixes:
+	* improvements on error reporting; for both Google Analytics EndPoint and Deconf Endpoint

 = 5.7.7 (2022.09.27) =
 * Bug Fixes:
 	* permanent fix for precision loses warning in PHP 8.1